-5.0 Overview: Cleanliness verification shall be performed on all specified components to verify compliance with this Standard.
-All components within the project scope of work shall achieve, at minimum, the level of visibly clean or the specified method of cleanliness verification defined in the contractual documents.
+5.0 Overview: The purpose of cleanliness verification is to determine the presence of particulate.
+It does not determine microbial contamination and/or the presence of hazardous materials.
+Cleanliness verification shall be performed on all specified components to verify compliance with this Standard.
+All components within the project scope of work shall be cleaned, at minimum, to the level of visibly clean or the specified method of cleanliness verification.

-5.1 When to Perform Cleanliness Verification: Cleanliness verification is done immediately after HVAC system component cleaning and prior to use in operation.
+5.1 When to Perform Cleanliness Verification: Perform cleanliness verification immediately after HVAC system component cleaning and prior to system operation.

-5.2 Description of Method 1 - Visual Inspection: A visual inspection of porous and non-porous HVAC system components shall be conducted to assess that the HVAC system is visibly clean.
-An interior surface is considered visibly clean when it is free from nonadhered substances and debris.
-If a component is visibly clean then no further cleanliness verification methods are necessary.
+5.2 Description of Method 1 - Visual Inspection: A visual inspection of porous and non-porous HVAC system components shall be conducted to assess if the HVAC system components are visibly clean.
+An interior surface is considered visibly clean when it is free from non-adhered substances and debris.
+If a component is visibly clean, then no further cleanliness verification methods are necessary.

-5.2.1 Method 1 Inconclusive: If Method 1 – Visual Inspection is inconclusive or disputed, then it is recommended that Method 2- Surface Comparison Testing be used to verify cleanliness.
+5.2.1 Method 1 Inconclusive: If Method 1 - Visual Inspection is inconclusive or disputed, then it is recommended that Method 2 for Porous Surfaces - Surface Comparison Test or Method 2 for Non-Porous Surfaces - NADCA Vacuum Test, be used to verify cleanliness.

-5.3 Description of Method 2 - Surface Comparison Testing: The Surface Comparison Test may be used to determine cleanliness of both non-porous and porous HVAC component surfaces.
-The component's surface conditions are evaluated by comparing visible characteristics of the test surface before and after implementing a specific procedure of contact vacuuming.
+5.3 Description of Method 2 for Porous Surfaces - Surface Comparison Test: The Surface Comparison Test may be used to determine cleanliness of porous HVAC component surfaces.
+The component’s surface conditions are evaluated by comparing visible characteristics of the test surface before and after implementing a specific procedure of contact vacuuming.

-5.4 Description of Method 3 - NADCA Vacuum Test: The NADCA Vacuum Test is used for scientifically evaluating particulate levels of non-porous HVAC component surfaces.
-Using this procedure, a NADCA Vacuum Test Template is applied to the component's airside surface.
-A vacuum cassette with filter media is attached to a calibrated air sampling pump and the open face of the filter cassette is passed over two 2 cm x 25 cm openings within the template.
+5.4 Description of Method 2 for Non-Porous Surfaces - NADCA Vacuum Test: The NADCA Vacuum Test is used for scientifically evaluating particulate levels of non-porous HVAC system component surfaces.
+Using this procedure, a NADCA Vacuum Test Template is applied to the component’s ducted airside surface.
+A closed-face vacuum cassette with filter media is attached to a calibrated air sampling pump and the closed-face filter cassette is passed over two (2) 2 cm x 25 cm openings within the template.

 At no time can any portion of the vacuum cassette directly contact the component surface being tested.
 The template is specifically designed to allow the cassette to ride above the surface being tested.
 Airflow is accelerated through a narrow opening between the template and the test surface of the component, allowing any latent remaining particulate from the component’s surface to be dislodged through increased velocity and impinged onto the filter media within the vacuum cassette.
 After this procedure is complete, the cassette is prepared and weighed to determine the amount of total debris collected on the filter media.

-5.4.1 Test Components: The following describes the materials and test components used to perform Method 3 verification:
+5.4.1 Test Components: The following describes the materials and test components used to perform Method 2 - NADCA Vacuum Test verification:

 5.4.2 Sampling Protocol: Secure the template to the surface to be sampled so that it will not shift position during sample collection (i.e., taped at four corners).

 Generally, samples are sent to a laboratory for testing, however, sampling equipment is capable of being brought on to the work site.
-It is recommended that samples be procured by a qualified individual designated by the owner or owner's agent, and analyzed by an accredited laboratory.
+It is recommended that samples be procured by a qualified individual designated by the client or client’s agent and analyzed by an accredited laboratory.